PROJECT OVERVIEW

 Plan

-Empower users to easily run and accurately track payroll.
+Empower business owners to easily run and accurately track payroll.

 Discovery